 • self-responsibility.

-Dr Erskine will present a six-point therapeutic plan for the psychotherapy of clients who engage in obsession, habitual worrying and repetitive fantasizing.
+Dr Erskine presented a six-point therapeutic plan for the psychotherapy of clients who engage in obsession, habitual worrying and repetitive fantasizing.

 The six-point therapy plan focuses on how obsession is often an attempt to disavow affect and engage in intellectualization rather than feel emotions.

-cognitive understanding, behavioural change, affective expression and relational psychotherapy can be applied in therapy planning – with a view to reclaiming of our client’s sensitivities to others and their personal sense of contentment.
+We discussed how methods of: cognitive understanding, behavioural change, affective expression and relational psychotherapy could be applied in therapy planning – with a view to reclaiming of our client’s sensitivities to others and their personal sense of contentment.

-Participants are encouraged to present their work with clients (in the way that respects confidentiality of the client) for case discussion (supervision) from Dr Erskine, because this workshop is envisioned as a way to apply theory directly in psychotherapeutic practice with clients.
+Participants were encouraged to present their work with clients (in the way that respects confidentiality of the client) for case discussion (supervision) from Dr Erskine, because this workshop was envisioned as a way to apply theory directly in psychotherapeutic practice with clients.

-This education will be in English and Serbian language with consecutive nonprofessional translation done by colleagues from mental health field.
+This education was in English and Serbian language with consecutive nonprofessional translation done by colleagues from mental health field.
 (You can read here about consecutive interpreting: what is consecutive interpreting).

 Erskine, PhD, insists on consecutive translation, because this is the best way to attune alive with translators and participants – to monitor whether participants understand the content, to monitor participants and their reactions and potentially include them in the discussion.

-This seminar is accredited as the I category professional meeting under registration number A-1-259/23 by the Medical Chamber of Serbia and brings 2 CME points.
-Participants will also receive a certificate of 9 hours of psychotherapy education.
+This seminar was accredited as the I category professional meeting under registration number A-1-259/23 by the Medical Chamber of Serbia, and only participants who had taken part in seminar got certificate with two CME points, and nine hours of education.

-Psychiatrists, clinical psychologists, clinical social workers are eligible to participate at the education, but also all other professionals from mental health field (special pedagogues, andragogues, MDs, nurses…) provided that they are in the process of psychotherapy training, and that they have filled in application form.
+Psychiatrists, clinical psychologists, clinical social workers were eligible to participate in the seminar, but also all other professionals (special pedagogues, andragogues, MDs, nurses…) provided that they were in the process of psychotherapy training, and that they had filled in application form.

-Handouts, PowerPoint presentation and video recording of the education will not be included in the price.
+Handouts, PowerPoint presentation and video recording of the education are not included in the price.

 For more information contact: